-They also make a very good Keratin Treatment which is applied with your curling iron and costs about $15 as opposed to the $200 my friends pay in salons in Denver, although the benefits probably do not last as long.
+They also make a very good Keratin Treatment which is applied with your curling iron and costs about $15 as opposed to the $200 my friends pay in salons in Denver, although the benefits do not last as long as a salon's.

 Yeah, I admit the bottom one has seen a little use.

 Retin-A – an excellent wrinkle reducer, I have paid anywhere from $15 to $120 for Retin-A in the U.S, plus going through the dubious process of finding a doctor with a sense of humor about writing a prescription to treat my ‘acne; (its official use) to get my insurance to cover it.

 Tubes of Retin-A can be purchased over the counter at a pharmacy in Mexico for less than $5.
 At that price, my friends here joke that we can bathe in it.

 My dermatologist's office in Mexico

 Botox – If you still want to go this route, Botox injections cost about half in Mexico.
 I had injections to my forehead and crow’s feet by a dermatologist here for $250.
 It was the best Botox treatment I’d ever had – I definitely got my money’s worth.

 Dentistry – Thousands of people go to Mexico for dental work, which has gotten outrageously expensive in the U.S. (even though the most common procedures have been fundamentally the same for 40 years).

 I love sweets and suffer the consequences.
 I happened to be passing through Tijuana on my way back to Mexico a few months ago.
 A friend of mine in San Diego took me to the dentist he ferries people to on the other side of the border.